Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Refocus on Positivity: Embrace that there are positives to the role even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace the positive aspects of your job even when you’re feeling overwhelmed

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, errors, and frustration within.
-Although it’s essential to apply oneself to the fullest extent, committing beyond one’s capabilities can result in less efficiency and expected results.
+The majority of the time, commitment to too much can lead to mistakes, burnout, and internal frustration.
+As much as it is essential to apply oneself but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and the expected outcomes.

 Reduce stress by: